Coakley Hollow Fen

 Although small, fens are botanically rich and often support plant and insect species that are restricted to these unique wetlands.
 Within the 0.75 acre fen proper over 50 native plant species occur.
 These include plant species considered “glacial relicts.”
 That is, they are species that were common in Missouri 10,000 years ago when glaciers covered the upper midwest.
 In the intervening thousands of years Missouri’s climate has gotten warmer and drier.
 The glacial relict species were able to persist in fens and along spring branches where cool groundwater provides appropriate habitat conditions.
 Other glacial relict species in Missouri persist on cool, moist north facing bluffs.
 At Coakley Hollow fen, glacial relicts include interior sedge, prairie straw sedge, and Riddell’s goldenrod.
 Visitors to the fen may also observe the grey petaltail and the swamp metalmark, a dragonfly and butterfly species respectively, that are highly associated with fens.
 Although small, fens are hot spots of botanical and insect diversity.

-The natural area is located in Lake of the Ozarks State Park, the largest park in Missouri, which owes its existence to the Great Depression of the 1930s.
+The natural area is located in Lake of the Ozarks State Park, the largest state park in Missouri, which owes its existence to the Great Depression of the 1930s.
 One of the programs created by the F.D.
 Roosevelt administration was to buy up tracts of land that were submarginal for agriculture and turn these lands into parks and recreation areas that were then transferred to the states.
 This happened here at Lake of the Ozarks State Park.

 From Osage Beach travel south approximately 4 miles on Business Highway 54 and turn left (east) onto Highway A. Go east 8.5 miles on Highway A and turn left (north) on Road A-33.
 Look for the State Park sign.
 Follow Road A-33 north for 0.75 mile and turn right (east) towards the Ozark Caverns visitor center.
 Follow this road 0.5 mile to the Ozark Caverns visitor center.
 From the visitor center take the 1 mile self-guiding interpretive loop Coakley Hollow Trail to access the natural area.
 A boardwalk allows visitors to see the natural area’s fen.
 Hunting is not permitted.